morfien101/chef-waiter/README.md

 The chef waiter was built with CI/CD in mind and all responses are mainly for integration with these pipelines.
 This makes integration easier than running chef via SSH and WinRM.

 A bonus point, chef waiter will run chef under its control and track it.
-Therefore if you have unstalble connections you don't need to worry about it killing your chef runs.
+Therefore if you have unstable connections you don't need to worry about it killing your chef runs.

 ## How do I use Chef Waiter

 The following URLs are available to you.
-The are desinged to be used by API clients rather than Web browsers.
+The are designed to be used by API clients rather than Web browsers.
 They return JSON strings mostly or simple text.

 The default port for running Chef Waiter on is 8901 TCP.